-Foreigners applying to work in Thailand require a valid work permit and non-immigrant Visa.
+Foreigners applying to work in Thailand require a valid work permit and non-immigrant visa.

-Each work permit requires THB 2 million of paid-up capital.
-Each applicant must earn the minimum income prescribed by law, which varies according to nationality, and the employer must typically maintain an employment ratio of at least 4 Thai permanent staff to 1 expatriate.
+For non-BOI promoted businesses (in the form of a limited company), each work permit requires THB 2 million of paid-up capital.
+An applicant must earn the minimum income prescribed by law, which varies by nationality and to renew the expatriate's visa in Thailand, the employer must typically maintain an employment ratio of at least 4 permanent Thai staff members to 1 expatriate.

 Typically, there are a maximum of 10 expatriate work permits allowed per company.
-However, this maximum can be relaxed in certain situations, for example: where the employer has paid income tax of no less than THB 3 million in the previous year; or where the employer employs no less than 100 Thai employees.
+However, this maximum can be relaxed in certain situations, for example where the employer has paid income tax of no less than THB 3 million in the previous year; or where the employer employs no less than 100 Thai employees.

-The main business taxes in Thailand are VAT, withholding tax and corporate income tax.
+The main business taxes in Thailand are value-added tax (VAT), withholding tax, and corporate income tax.

-In general, VAT registration is required for all businesses with sales volumes in excess of THB 1,800,000 per annum.
-The nominal rate of VAT is 10%; however, currently this has been reduced to 7%.
-VAT returns, and related payments, must be filed by the 15th of the following month in which the tax invoice was raised.
+In general, VAT registration is required for all businesses with sales volume in excess of THB 1,800,000 a year.
+The nominal VAT rate is 10%.
+However, this has been temporarily reduced to 7%.
+VAT returns, and related payments, must be filed by the 15th of the month following that in which the tax invoice was issued.

-Withholding tax is a deduction made on certain types of payments e.g. rental, advertising, royalties, dividends and interest.
-The amount of tax withheld depends upon the category of the service provided and the tax status of the recipient.
-Rates range from 1% on interest paid to domestic companies, to 15% on royalties paid to foreign corporations.
-Tax withheld must be submitted by the 7th of the following month.
-Withheld tax can be offset against the final corporation tax liability.
+Withholding tax is a deduction made on certain types of payments, such as rental, advertising, royalties, dividends, and interest.
+The amount of tax withheld depends on the category of the service provided and the tax status of the recipient.
+Rates range from 1% on interest paid to domestic companies to 15% on royalties paid to foreign corporations.
+Tax withheld must be submitted by the 7th of the month following that in which payment was made.
+The tax withheld can be offset against the final corporation tax liability.

 Corporation tax is generally applied at a rate of 20% on taxable profits.
 However, progressive rates up to 20% are granted to SMEs.
-Two corporation tax returns are required, an annual return and a half year return.
-The half year return represents a prepayment calculated from the tax payable on the forecast net profit for the year.
-It is worth noting that whilst operating losses may be carried forward for up to 5 years, there is no provision for the carry back of losses or for group relief in respect of affiliates' consolidated losses.
+Two corporation tax returns are required, an annual return and a half-year return.
+The half-year return represents a prepayment calculated from the tax payable on the forecasted net profit for the year.
+It is worth noting that, whilst operating losses may be carried forward for up to 5 years, there is no provision for the carry back of losses, or for group relief in the event of affiliates' consolidated losses.

 All legal entities, regardless of size, must have their accounts prepared by a registered Thai accountant and audited by a registered Thai auditor.
-In 2011 Thai Financial Reporting Standards for Non-Publicly Accountable Entities (TFRS for NPAEs) were introduced.
+In 2011, the Thai Financial Reporting Standards for Non-Publicly Accountable Entities (TFRS for NPAEs) were introduced.
 The TFRS for NPAEs are similar in nature to IFRS for SMEs.
-For Publicly Accountable Entities (effectively listed companies) the reporting framework is broadly aligned to IFRS, although some of the more complex standards such as IAS39 Financial Instruments have yet to be adopted.
+For Publicly Accountable Entities (effectively, listed companies), the reporting framework is broadly aligned to IFRS, although some of the more complex standards, such as IAS39 Financial Instruments, have yet to be adopted.

 - Nominee shareholdings are not allowed. - Accounts must be prepared by a Thai accountant and audited by a Thai auditor. - The registered office address must be the actual office address.
-PO boxes and lawyer addresses are not permitted. - Board meetings require physical attendance.
+P.O. boxes and lawyers' addresses are not permitted. - Board meetings require physical attendance.
 Proxy and circulated resolutions are not permitted.